 The grip strength test was evaluated for 12 weeks.
 In addition, biochemical analysis for lactate dehydrogenase (LDH), aspartate aminotransferase (AST), alanine aminotransferase (ALT), blood urea nitrogen (BUN), and creatine was also performed.
 These are biomarkers for elucidating the mechanism of improving exercise performance.

 Results of the study demonstrated that administration of Cordyceps extracts enhances exercise performance by upregulating the ATP generation pathway.
-The conclusions drawn from the study suggest that the ancient Chinese herbal medicine (cordyceps extract) can be used to boost athletic performance during heavy workouts.
+The conclusions drawn from the study suggest that cordyceps extract can boost athletic performance during heavy workouts.

-In another animal-based study(3), the impact of polysaccharides from Cordyceps on fatigue was researched based on a swimming endurance experiment.
+In another animal-based study(3), researchers analyzed the impact of polysaccharides from Cordyceps on fatigue based on a swimming endurance experiment.
 Cordyceps was administered for 21 days, and several parameters like body weight, tissue oxygen levels, blood lactic acid, and urea nitrogen were determined.

-Results showed that polysaccharides from Cordyceps extended mice's swimming endurance time, increased liver and muscle glycogen storage, and inhibited the production of lactic acid.
+Results showed that polysaccharides from Cordyceps extended mice's swimming endurance time, increased liver and muscle glycogen storage, and inhibited lactic acid production.
 These factors help reduce muscle fatigue during exercise.

 A study on young adults(4) examined the improvement in tolerance to high-intensity exercise after short- and long-term supplementation with Cordyceps Militaris.
-In this 2016 study, 28 people were given the mushroom.
+In this 2016 study, 28 people received the mushroom.

 Researchers concluded that acute supplementation with a Cordyceps militaris may improve tolerance to high-intensity exercise.
-However, more significant benefits may be elicited with consistent chronic supplementation.
+However, the mushroom elicits more significant benefits with consistent chronic supplementation.

 In this mouse-based(5) study, supplementation with Cordyceps had a more significant impact on exercise endurance and accelerated recovery from fatigue than cereal alone.

 In addition, the mushroom-supplemented mice showed more robust metabolic parameters and increased elimination of lactic acid from their cells after exercise.
-This could mean that Cordyceps has the potential to be used as a fatigue-fighting functional food.
+This could mean that Cordyceps has the potential as a fatigue-fighting functional food.

 Above, we have looked at how Cordyceps impacts your energy levels directly.
 However, what if we told you that this is not all that Cordyceps can do for you?